ublue-os/remove-unwanted-software/README.md

 This action does the following:

-1. (Optionally) removes unwanted preinstalled software
+1. (Optionally) removes unwanted preinstalled software and the swapfile
 1. ~~Concatenates the free space on `/` and `/mnt` (the temp disk) to an LVM volume group~~
 1. ~~Creates a swap partition and a build volume on that volume group~~
 1. ~~Mounts the build volume back to a given path (`${GITHUB_WORKSPACE}` by default)~~